 A risk score between 0 and 100 predicts how likely they are to be fraudulent.
 The closer someone’s score is to 100, the more likely they are to be a bad user.
 On the other hand, scores close to 0 mean that a user is highly unlikely to be a fraudster.

-If any of the data related to the risk factors is not available or missing for a customer record, the risk model is designed to take an appropriate score as per the criteria of the institution.
+If any of the data related to the risk factors is not available or missing from a customer record, the risk model is designed to take an appropriate score as per the criteria of the institution.

 Customer risk rating may undergo change either during periodic reviews or on an ad-hoc basis when there is any change to their risk-specific parameters.
 The risk model is designed to generate a revised risk score and rating when such an event is triggered.

-History is available to identify the reasons for customers being rated as Very High, High, Medium, or Low and also if any customer has been overridden manually to a higher or lower risk rating over the system generated risk score and rating.
+History is available to identify the reasons for customers being rated as Very High, High, Medium, or Low and also if any customer has been overridden manually to a higher or lower risk rating over the system-generated risk score and rating.

 Once a final risk score is generated, the customer is categorized as Very High, High, Medium, or Low in terms of risk levels.
 Based on the rating, the level of due diligence (simple or enhanced) is identified.
 The levels of approvals required for entering a relationship with such a customer may vary.
 The frequency at which the customer record has to be mandatorily reviewed will also change.
-Contact us to save time by automating the customer screening and transaction monitoring procedures.
+Contact us to save time by automating customer screening and transaction monitoring procedures.
 At the same time, also meet your AML and KYC obligations on time and ensure regulatory compliance.
-To know more about AML-TRACE’s customer risk assessment methodology, talk to us.
+To know more about AML-TRACE’s customer risk assessment methodology, contact us.